jdw-assignment/rpc-proxy/README.md

 ### Multiple RPC Providers (Availability)

 Currently, only one RPC provider is utilized, which may cause availability issues if the provider goes down.
-To mitigate this, another application should be implemented to serve as a gateway to multiple RPC providers.
+To mitigate this, another service should be implemented to serve as a gateway to multiple RPC providers.

-Features of the rpc gateway application should include:
+Features of the rpc gateway service should include:

 1. **Provider List Management**: Maintain a list of multiple RPC providers, ensuring that there are always alternative providers available in case one goes down.